Last updated on August 30th, 2023 at 03:35 pm

-Vietnam has a very special relationship with food.
+Vietnam is not only famous for its coffee but also its fresh food.
+The country has a very special relationship with food.
 This relationship goes beyond just sustenance, becoming a part of the culture as a whole.
-Vietnam is famous for their fresh, sometimes exotic food.
-Around every corner you are likely to find some sort of food available.
-Ranging from high end restaurants to street side stalls, there is a wide variety for all budgets and tastebuds.
-Each region of Vietnam have their own styles and popular foods so you can try something new almost everyday.
+Vietnam is famous for its fresh, sometimes exotic food.
+Around every corner, you are likely to find some sort of food available.
+Ranging from high-end restaurants to street-side stalls, there is a wide variety for all budgets and tastebuds.
+Each region of Vietnam has its own styles and popular foods so you can try something new almost every day.
 Here is a quick guide to ordering food in Vietnam and some of the popular options available.

 First of all, you should get to know how to order food.

 To order something, you can use the phrase ‘cho tôi’ followed by what you would like.
 For example: ‘Cho tôi bánh mì trứng’ for a bánh mì with egg or ‘Cho tôi bánh mì pâté’ for a bánh mì with pâté.
 You can also add the amount you want too: ‘Cho tôi một bún chả’ if you are happy with just one dish.
 When it comes to paying, use ‘tính tiền, em ơi’ to let them know you are ready for the bill.
 When you finish, be sure to say ‘cảm ơn’ to thank them for the great food.